 where: and a means distance in meters, which means the train is right on the track.

 The HST DPS multi-RRH scenario for the test of the baseband performance is a single tap propagation channel at each time with switching of transmission point in the middle point between two RRHs.
-RRH k is visible for the train only in the range:
+As shown in Figures B.3.3-2A and B.3.3-3A, RRH k is visible for the train only in the range:

-(B.3.3.3)
+k*Ds-Ds≤a<k*Ds+Ds (B.3.3.3)

-However, RRH k is considered for PDSCH and PDCCH signal transmission only in the range:
+However, as shown in Figures B.3.3-2B and B.3.3-3B, RRH k is considered for PDSCH and PDCCH signal transmission only in the range:

 (B.3.3.4)